- What is gestational diabetes, and what causes it?

 Cinnamon extract is another supplement that has been shown to lower blood sugar.
 Research has consistently demonstrated that 1-6 grams of cinnamon can regulate blood sugar and improve metabolic health.

-These powerful herbs are synergistically combined in Ben’s Glyco-Optimizer.
+These powerful herbs are synergistically combined in Ben’s Glucose Control.
 This all-natural supplement is packed full of powerful herbs, minerals, vitamins, and nutrients – each of which has been proven in double-blind, independent scientific studies to help cure type 2 diabetes.

 4) Don’t neglect exercise